 Framelits and Thinlits (see below) are a stamper’s joy!
-These wafer thin steel dies can be cost effectively produced in any shape to be used with the Sizzix Big Shot by Stampin’ Up! (or a similar die cutting machine) to cut out stamped images with just a twirl or two of the handle.
-Framelits are designed to leave a small FRAME a stamped image.
+These wafer-thin steel dies can be cost-effectively produced in any shape to be used with the Sizzix Big Shot by Stampin’ Up! (or a similar die-cutting machine) to cut out stamped images with just a twirl or two of the handle.
+Framelits are designed to leave a small FRAME around the stamped images.

-This is when you take a pair of sharp scissors like Stampin’ Up!’s Paper Snips or fine point scissor to carefully handcut around a stamped image.
-Thinlits and Framelits means we don’t have to do as much fussy cutting as we used to but sometimes it’s necessary.
-Some people find it really therapeutic and do a heap of fussy cutting while they binge watch Netflix!
+This is when you take a pair of sharp scissors like Stampin’ Up!’s Paper Snips or fine-point scissors to carefully hand-cut around a stamped image.
+Thinlits and Framelits mean we don’t have to do as much fussy cutting as we used to but sometimes it’s necessary.
+Some people find it really therapeutic and do a heap of fussy cutting while they binge-watch Netflix!

 Kinetic cards are the new buzz words in the crafting world and the dictionary listing says it means …. “causing motion”.
 So basically they are cards that are interactive and have parts that move.
 There are so many different types such as Shaker Cards (see below), Slider Cards, Secret Panel Cards and waterfall cards.

-A mask in the traditional sense is to “cover” or “conceal” and in this technique you cover or conceal an image with a post it note or washi tape then stamp over the top of the mask.
+A mask in the traditional sense is to “cover” or “conceal” and in this technique, you cover or conceal an image with a post-it note or washi tape or masking paper then stamp over the top of the mask.
 Or you may cover part of the stamp with washi tape before you ink it, ink it up, peel off the washi tape then stamp so only part of the image stamps.

 Mixed media is a term used to describe artworks composed from a combination of different materials such as foil, texture paste, cloth, metal objects, paper, and wood.
 Collages are a common example mixed medias art.
 The “junk journal” pictured here is an example of mixed media – it combined household objects such as bubble wrap, velcro, metal washers, nails, cardboard, clothing tags and other “found objects” with stamps, paint and ink.